The Vellore Mutiny of 1806

 Ruthless Response

 The British response to the mutiny was swift and ruthless.
 Around 100 sepoys who sought refuge inside the palace were executed.
 After formal trials, mutineers faced various forms of punishment, including execution by firing squad, hanging, and transportation.
 The three Madras battalions involved in the mutiny were disbanded.
-British officers responsible for the controversial dress regulations were recalled to England, and the offending orders were canceled.
+British officers responsible for the controversial dress regulations were recalled to England, and the offending orders were cancelled.

 Aftermath and Impact